Good news: we are about to be saved from global warming doomsday, bad news: a great winter is coming.

 What is the mechanism of cooling down?
 We do not know the exact mechanism behind the cold weather phenomenon.
 Moreover, it turns out we didn’t know what the actual processes are behind rain and wind until Russian scientists came up recently with their theory of forest’s “biotic pump”.⁴⁴’⁴⁵ Basicly, their theory states that forests control wind and rain bearing cloud trajectories to supply themselves with fresh water, and if there is no forest, no rain.
 But the authors of the theory don’t address rainfall occuring in the places with no forests like steppes, arid areas, deserts.

-8) fungi are known to generate⁴⁷¨⁴⁹ and sense electric signals⁵⁰, so they know how to manipulate charges/dipoles on the ground.
-In Nature many organisms can sync up.⁵¹ This can be the case with mycelial network in terms of collective charge manipulation.
+b) fungi and bacteria are known to generate⁴⁷¨⁴⁹ and sense electric signals⁵⁰, so they know how to manipulate charges/dipoles on the ground.
+In Nature many organisms can sync up.⁵¹ This can be the case with mycelial network with bacteria in terms of collective charge manipulation.

-10) fungi are one of the oldest multicellular organisms.⁵⁴ They could have figure out the weather control during a billion year of evolution.
-Like a gardener, they could have been trying to create right conditions on the Earth for all the living things.
+d) fungi are one of the oldest multicellular organisms.⁵⁴ They could have figure out the weather control during a billion year of evolution.
+Like a gardener, they could have been trying to create the right conditions on the Earth for all the living things.

 Of course, the speculations could be false, because they are just attempts to make sense of these curious phenomena.
 Whatever the explanations are, the identified Plutarch’s precipitation phenomenon and cooling phenomenon must be verified.